Tickets and Events

 Royal Opera House Environmental Policy

 The climate crisis is the most important issues facing the globe today.
-Recognising our international reach and leadership role within the UK arts sector, we have embraced our responsibility and obligation to reduce our greenhouse gas emissions.
-It is the ambition of the Royal Opera House to be a leader in environmental sustainability and to act as a catalyst for positive change in our industry.
+Recognising our international reach and leadership role within the UK arts sector, we embrace our responsibility and obligation to reduce our greenhouse gas emissions.
+It is the ambition of the Royal Ballet and Opera to be a leader in environmental sustainability and to act as a catalyst for positive change in our industry.

-The Royal Ballet, The Royal Opera and the Orchestra of the Royal Opera House bring together the world’s most extraordinary ballet and opera artists.
-Our theatres are in Covent Garden but our work is experienced across the UK and globally through touring, cinema broadcasts, radio and TV and streaming online.
+The Royal Ballet, The Royal Opera and the Orchestra of the Royal Ballet and Opera bring together the world’s most extraordinary ballet and opera artists.
+Our theatres are in Covent Garden, but our work is experienced across the UK and globally through touring, cinema broadcasts, radio and TV and streaming online.
+Our Learning and Participation programme presents affordable performances for families, schools, students and community and health groups, and we work with schools and partners across the country to inspire the audiences and performers of the future.

 1. Our buildings